peteroupc/peteroupc.github.io/bernoulli.md

 4. Return _r_ with probability (_y_ \* _i_ &minus; _x_) / (_y_ \* _i_).
 5. Set _r_ to 1 &minus; _r_, add 1 to _i_, and go to step 4.

-**Algorithm for exp(&minus; _z_).** This algorithm is similar to the previous algorithm, except that _z_ can be any real number 0 or greater, as long as _z_ can be rewritten as the sum of one or more components whose fractional parts can each be simulated by a Bernoulli factory algorithm that outputs heads with probability equal to that fractional part.
+**Algorithm for exp(&minus; _z_).** This algorithm is similar to the previous algorithm, except that the exponent, _z_, can be any real number 0 or greater, as long as _z_ can be rewritten as the sum of one or more components whose fractional parts can each be simulated by a Bernoulli factory algorithm that outputs heads with probability equal to that fractional part.
 (This makes use of the identity exp(&minus;a) = exp(&minus;b) * exp(&minus;c).)

 More specifically: